Saturday, July 20, 2024

 Order Of Ecclesia tells the story of Shanoa, a member of the titular Order Of Ecclesia which is tasked with fighting Dracula in the place of the Belmonts.
 This immediately makes Ecclesia stand out as it's one of the rare Castlevania games alongside Bloodlines and Portrait Of Ruin to not be about the Belmonts, and Shanoa is a pretty cool protagonist, even looking past her sick design.
 Despite losing her memories, despite being tricked into reviving Dracula, despite having to fight her brother who proceeds to die to protect her, and despite not being credited or remembered for anything she did throughout the game, Shanoa spends the entire game staying true to her goal of taking down Dracula with the same tenacity and determination of any real Belmont.
 While I think the Sorrow games probably have the best story in Castlevania, Ecclesia is definitely up there for me for just how emotional, tragic, and lovably gothic it can get.

 Order Of Ecclesia has what is probably the most mechanically rich gameplay in the franchise, and that's saying something considering how fun the tag-team mechanic in Portrait was.
 In Ecclesia, you don't have standard weapons.
 Instead you have Glyphs, which are basically an evolution of the Souls mechanic from the Sorrow games in that you collect them by killing enemies.
 There's a wide variety of different Glyph weapons and spells, and not only can you dual-wield Glyphs, but you can also carry three sets of Glyphs that you can swap between at will.
 This essentially means that Order Of Ecclesia allows you to carry and use six weapons at a time, and that's just as fun and freeform as it sounds.
 The one caveat is that every Glyph uses up MP, but that's really not as bad as it sounds.
-It's more like the MP limit in Touhou Luna Nights where it's more there to discourage sloppy play and spamming attacks.
+It's more like the MP limit in Touhou Luna Nights where it's more there to discourage sloppy play and spamming attacks, and fills up quickly enough that there's never that much downtime.
 On top of the weapon Glyphs, you also get some incredibly fun movement Glyphs across the course of the game like being able to slingshot yourself across magnetic fields and a super satisfying dash move, so between that and the incredible combat, this is easily the best a Castlevania game has ever felt to play.

 Order Of Ecclesia also takes a unique approach to its level design, splitting itself into two distinct halves.
 The first half of Ecclesia is level-based in a similar fashion to something like Shantae And The Pirate's Curse.
 Areas are often linear paths, but you may have to backtrack to them to take different routes with your new abilities so while it's structurally a lot more like a Classicvania, it still has a good amount of metroidvania-esque elements as well.
 Once you enter Dracula's Castle, though, the game opens up and we get the more exploratory Igavania style fans know and love.
 It's a really interesting way to blend together the design sensibilities of both Classicvanias and Igavanias, and I think it really paid off here.
 In general, Order Of Ecclesia just feels like the ultimate Castlevania experience.
 It's got the complex combat of Portrait Of Ruin, the fluid movement of Symphony or late-game Aria, the brutal difficulty of Circle Of The Moon, the collectible attacks of the Sorrow games, and more linear obstacle courses like in the Classicvania games.
 And I mean, you saw the Castlevania II reference, right?